In veterinary medicine, custom splints and braces are becoming standard practice. Why is it important to provide custom supports for dogs?

 - When graded/controlled movement is needed (via locking hinge)

-- Advisable for large or heavy-set dogs
+- Recommended for large or heavy-set dogs with severe issues

 - When the paw needs incorporation or support as well as the limb